-These Gospels appear quite similar to each other, so it’s understandable that many people have confused them for each other and assumed there’s only one Gospel recorded in Scripture, but if one doesn’t come to understand the difference between the Gospels they’ll assume that many commandments in the Bible are meant to be followed by believers in the body of Christ today that actually aren’t, they won’t understand which church they’re a part of (or when it actually began), and they can even come to completely misunderstand what the Gospel the body of Christ is saved by actually is.
+These Gospels aren’t even remotely similar to each other, so how anybody ever concludes that they’re one and the same is quite perplexing, but somehow the vast majority of people have confused them for each other and assumed there’s only one Gospel recorded in Scripture.
+But if one doesn’t come to understand the difference between the Gospels, they’ll assume that many commandments in the Bible are meant to be followed by believers in the body of Christ today that actually aren’t, they won’t understand which church they’re a part of (or when it actually began), and they can even come to completely misunderstand what the Gospel the body of Christ is saved by actually is.

 The end result of these Gospels is somewhat different too.
 Those saved under the Gospel of the Circumcision are promised the earthly blessings of the New Testament (or New Covenant) during the period known as the Millennial Kingdom that has been promised to Israel long ago, while those saved under Paul’s Gospel are known as the body of Christ, the ecclesia (or church), and are promised spiritual blessings and are destined for the heavens or celestials (and are no more under the New Testament than they are able to be born again, and they’re definitely not a replacement for, or a spiritual Israel, or even a kingdom of priests as Israel one day will be).

-The lack of understanding regarding the difference between these two Gospels, as well as what parts of Scripture are written to Israel (and her proselytes) and what parts are written specifically to the body of Christ in the current dispensation, is also a major cause of the disagreements one finds between the many denominations within Christendom, whereas rightly dividing the word of truth resolves a lot of the apparent contradictions that seem to be prevalent in the Bible.
+The lack of understanding regarding the difference between these two Gospels, as well as what parts of Scripture are written to Israel (and her proselytes) and what parts are written specifically to the body of Christ in the current dispensation, is also a major cause of the disagreements one finds between the many denominations within Christendom, whereas rightly dividing the word of truth resolves a lot of the apparent contradictions that seem to be prevalent in the Bible (especially between Paul’s epistles and the rest of the Greek Scriptures, particularly the letter that James wrote).
 So not only is this concept extremely important for believers to grasp, it’s so central to understanding what the Bible is saying that one can’t properly interpret much of Scripture at all without beginning from this perspective (even something like evangelism will be a confusing task for those who don’t understand that “the Great Commission” wasn’t meant for the body of Christ; instead, we have a greater commission, and are called to be stewards of the mysteries that were kept secret since the world began just as Paul was), which is why I suggest digging deeper into this important topic.
-Once you’ve learned how to rightly divide (not just the word of truth, but the light as well) you’ll be ready to dig deeper into the rest of Scripture with a framework that will make it that much more clear what else the Institutional Church has misinterpreted and mistranslated thanks to their pre-existing assumptions about what Scripture says.
+Once you’ve learned how to rightly divide (not just the word of truth, but the light as well), you’ll be ready to dig deeper into the rest of Scripture with a framework that will make it that much more clear what else the Institutional Church has misinterpreted and mistranslated thanks to their pre-existing assumptions about what Scripture says.